LCD-LED DisplayRadio Circuit Diagrams

 Compact RC Switch Schematic Circuit Diagram 4

-The circuit built around the LM358 comparator (IC1) reacts to a 50Hz PWM signal with a pulse width of around 1–2 ms. If the reference voltage (at pin 2 of IC1) fixed by the 10K potentiometer ( P1) is lower than the filtered signal voltage (at pin 3 of IC1), the comparator output goes high, relay driver BC547 (T1) is switched on and the 5V relay (RL1) works.
-The 100K resistor ( R5) provides small hysteresis to prevent the comparator from responding to every minor wavering in the voltage on the non-inverting input (pin 2) of the comparator.
+The circuit, centered around the LM358 comparator (IC1), responds to a 50Hz PWM signal with a pulse width typically ranging between 1 to 2 milliseconds.
+When the reference voltage, set by the 10K potentiometer (P1) at pin 2 of IC1, is lower than the filtered signal voltage at pin 3 of IC1, the comparator’s output goes high.
+This, in turn, activates the relay driver BC547 (T1), causing the 5V relay (RL1) to engage.
+To prevent the comparator from reacting to minor voltage fluctuations on the non-inverting input (pin 2) of the comparator, the 100K resistor (R5) introduces a slight hysteresis effect.

 Tags